 In addition to that, they can consume common services like HR and benefits or purchase and procurement of common services that are available.
 The digital workplace brings those things together for that person in the context of those units that they are in.
 So if you have calendars of news and communities and forms and alerts, you should see them from your department.

 If you’re in management, you should have KPI dashboards that tell you the things that you’re interested in from all kinds of important sources and aggregated specifically for you.
 So when you wake up, you can see what’s going on.
 You can see what you should be paying attention to, and you can access services and applications you need to act on.

 So expertise location is critical.
 Personalized content is critical.
-Dashboards, knowledge dashboards with KPIs is critical.
+Dashboards and knowledge dashboards with KPIs are critical.
 And as I said before, that content is delivered in a personalized manner based on the units that you live in within your organization.
 And you should actually have access to common services.

 Finally, you should have access to services that you don’t use that exist in other units.

-I think complex organizations and larger organizations have to fit it to who they are, how they’re structured and how people work.
-An out of the box solution can work for a small organization that has needs for policies, procedures, forms and common services.
+I think complex organizations and larger organizations have to fit into who they are, how they’re structured, and how people work.
+An out-of-the-box solution can work for a small organization with needs for policies, procedures, forms, and common services.

 How important are digital workplaces today?

 You have to think about it from two levels.
 The first level is what we’ve been talking about: access to information remotely.
 Because everything I’ve talked about so far means that information is available to an individual at that individual’s fingertips, no matter where they are, and if possible, working with others remotely.
 That’s very important.

 The second piece of this is the zero-trust model.
 So that means that the digital workplace is critical to help move people from accessing applications and content through their network to accessing those applications and content through the Cloud.
 This means that you’re reducing the vulnerability and access controls that you have to your network.